rdallasgray/pallet/README.md

 ##How does it work?

-First, you need to install Pallet (via Melpa being the easiest way), and `(require 'pallet)` in your Emacs initialisation file.
+First, you need to install Pallet (see above).

 `M-x pallet-init` will look at your installed packages and source archives and create a valid Cask file in your Emacs directory.
-You now no longer need to keep your `/elpa` directory under version control; simply keep your Cask file under version control, and use Cask to keep your packages synchronised across Emacs installs.
+You now no longer need to keep your `/elpa` directory under version control (in fact, you can delete it as Cask will now manage your packages for you); simply keep your Cask file under version control, and use Cask and Pallet to keep your packages synchronised across Emacs installs.
+Pallet will update your Cask file when you add or delete packages via `list-packages`.

-Pallet will update your Cask file when you add or delete packages via `list-packages`, or when you run `M-x pallet-repack`.
-You can install your Cask-managed packages using `pallet-install`, and update them using `pallet-update`.
-These commands are just interactive aliases of the relevant Cask functions.

 ##Alternatives

 [el-get](https://github.com/dimitri/el-get) is a popular and feature-packed project which does much more than Pallet.
 Pallet just tries to do one simple thing well enough.

-##What's coming?

-More configurability, maybe package versioning and rollbacks, dependency awareness ... tell me what you need, or, better, contribute.